-The expenditure includes for the full year effect off the operational costs for schemes which are delivered at the end of AMP6 along with the additional operation costs for projects delivered in AMP7.
+The expenditure includes for the full year effect of the operational costs for schemes which are delivered at the end of AMP6 along with the additional operational costs for projects delivered in AMP7.
 The planned operational costs include for on-going operational costs associated with new assets and schemes, and for one off costs under IFRS accounting standards.

-The business cases for lines completed in this table are presented earlier.
-Each business case is cross reference the expenditure allocation by table line.
+The enhancement business cases for lines completed in this table are presented earlier.
+Each enhancement business case is cross referenced to the expenditure allocation by table line.